Water management in The Netherlands

 Government authorities involved in water management

-The Environment and Planning Act sets out the responsibilities of the various government authorities involved in the management of water systems.
-These are:
+The Environment and Planning Act sets out the duties of the various government authorities with regard to water management.
+These are as follows:

 • Central government